JennyDigital/HD44780-Driver/README.md

 It is a simple easily portable affair with support for vacuum fluorescent displays, and different arrangements too.

-## Now suppoprting putchar retargetting for Rowley CrossWorks compilers!
+## Now supporting putchar retargetting for Rowley CrossWorks and GCC compilers!

 I hope you all like it.